eejlny/gemm_spmm/README.md

-# gemm_spmm
 Hardware accelerator for matrix multiplication in dense and pruned networks

-# The GEMM and SPMM folders contain the source code for the paper targetting a baremetal zedboard platform.
+# The GEMM and SPMM folders

+contain the source code for the paper targetting a baremetal zedboard platform.

 Jose Nunez-Yanez, Mohammad Hosseinabady, Sparse and dense matrix multiplication hardware for heterogeneous multi-precision neural networks,Array,Volume 12, 2021,ISSN 2590-0056